EvictionLab/eviction-lab-website/content/eviction-tracking/el-paso-tx.md

 This plot shows monthly eviction filings in El Paso over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

-1. Average eviction filings taken from Eviction Lab data for 2012–2015

 {{%/ trends_chart %}}